withastro/starlight/CONTRIBUTING.md

 Your new codespace will open in a web-based version of Visual Studio Code.
 All development dependencies will be preinstalled in the dev container.

 > [!IMPORTANT]
 > You need to use the `--host` option with `pnpm dev` or `pnpm preview` in GitHub Codespaces.
-Without it you will receive 502 Bad Gateway when accessing the l.
+Without it you will receive 502 Bad Gateway when accessing the preview URLs.

 > [!NOTE]
 > Dev containers is an open spec which is supported by [GitHub Codespaces](https://github.com/codespaces) and [other supporting tools](https://containers.dev/supporting).